rszcc/rszcc.github.io/_pages/about.md

 News 🌟
 ======
+ - [**Agu.
+2024**] I also received an OU Dodge Family College of Arts and Sciences (DFCAS) Student Travel Grant to attend the ESA meeting in Long Beach, CA.
  - [**Jul.
 2024**] I just received a Robberson Travel Grant to attend the Ecological Society of America (ESA) 2024 Annual Meeting in Long Beach, CA in August.
  - [**May 2024**] Happy to share good news!
 I am awarded the [Best Student Poster Presentation](https://www.ialena.org/awards.html) at IALE-NA annual meeting 2024!
  - [**Apr.
 2024**] I have been awarded a Kenneth & Joye Harwell Scholarship again in 2024!
 Many thanks to my advisor and Dept. of MPBIO!